When the insurance company monitors your driving in real time does it help?

 Policyholders tend to think of traditional auto insurance as a fixed cost, assessed annually and usually paid for in lump sums on an annual, semi-annual, or quarterly basis.
 However, studies show that there is a strong correlation between claim and loss costs and mileage driven, particularly within existing price rating factors (such as class and territory).
 For this reason, many UBI programs seek to convert the fixed costs associated with mileage driven into variable costs that can be used in conjunction with other rating factors in the premium calculation.
 UBI has the advantage of utilizing individual and current driving behaviors, rather than relying on aggregated statistics and driving records that are based on past trends and events, making premium pricing more individualized and precise.

-UBI programs offer many advantages to insurers, consumers and society.
+Advantages: UBI programs offer many advantages to insurers, consumers and society.
 Linking insurance premiums more closely to actual individual vehicle or fleet performance allows insurers to more accurately price premiums.
 This increases affordability for lower-risk drivers, many of whom are also lower-income drivers.
 It also gives consumers the ability to control their premium costs by incenting them to reduce miles driven and adopt safer driving habits.
-Fewer miles and safer driving also aid in reducing accidents, congestion, and vehicle emissions.
+Fewer miles and safer driving also aid in reducing accidents, congestion, and vehicle emissions, which benefits society.

 Implementing a UBI program, particularly one that utilizes telematics, can be costly and resource intensive to the insurer.
 UBI programs rely heavily on costly technology to capture and sensitize driving data.
-Additionally, UBI is in its infancy and thus there is still much uncertainty surrounding the selection and interpretation of driving data and how that data should be integrated into existing or new price structures to maintain profitability.
-This is particularly important, as the transitioning of lower-risk drivers into UBI programs that offer lower premium could put pressure on overall insurer profitability.
+Additionally, UBI is an emerging area and thus there is still much uncertainty surrounding the selection and interpretation of driving data and how that data should be integrated into existing or new price structures to maintain profitability.
+This is particularly important, as the transitioning of lower-risk drivers into UBI programs that offer lower premiums could put pressure on overall insurer profitability.

 Insurers must also manage regulatory requirements within the states that they do business.
-Many states require insures to obtain approval for the use of new rating plans.
+Many states require insurers to obtain approval for the use of new rating plans.
 Rate filings usually must include statistical data that supports the proposed new rating structure.
 Although there are general studies demonstrating the link between mileage and risk, individual driving data and UBI plan specifics are considered proprietary information of the insurer.
 This can make it difficult for an insurer who does not have past UBI experience.
 Other requirements that could prevent certain UBI programs include the need for continuous insurance coverage, upfront statement of premium charge, set expiration date, and guaranteed renewability.
-However, it should be noted that a Georgia Institute of Technology survey of state insurance regulations (2002) found that the majority of states had no regulatory restrictions that would prevent PAYD programs from being implement.